yeshajt/NNHS-bamboo-growth-patterns/README.md

 # NNHS-bamboo-growth-patterns
-Growth patterns of lucky bamboo plants based on different fertilizer concentrations
+*In progress:* Growth patterns of lucky bamboo plants based on different fertilizer concentrations